tjcdev/ml-cheatsheets/PROGRAMMING.md

 ### Hash Tables

 Hashing is generating a value from a string using some sort of mathematical function.

-A good hash function is
+A good hash function is:
 - Uniform
 - Easy to compute
 - Avoids collisions

 Find something in a hash table is O(1) because you just have to has the value and therefore you can figure out where it is in the table (and this hashing function doesn’t rely on the number of elements in the hash table)
 Collision Handling